 - 1. Deceit of any kind, including but not limited to: - a.
 Forgery, alteration or misuse of University documents, records, or identification cards. - b.
 Failure to present proper identification upon request by University officials, including law enforcement officers. - c.
 Furnishing false information to the University. - d.
 Unauthorized possession, duplication or use of keys, access cards, or identification cards belonging to the University. - 2.
 Disrespect to persons or to property of others or of the University, including but not limited to: - a.
-Physical and/or, psychological, or sexual abuse or threat of such abuse., wherever it may occur. - b.
-Sexual abuse or threat of such abuse. - cb.
-Unlawful hHarassment defined as conduct that unreasonably interferes with an individual's academic or employment status or performance by creating an intimidating, hostile or offensive working environment or an educational environment where the harassment is based on any of the following protected classes: gender, race, color, religion, national origin, age, disability, marital status, veteran status or sexual orientation.
-(Unlawful hHarassment
+Physical and/or psychological abuse or threat of such abuse. - a.b.
+Intentional physical assault or injury to another person. - b.c.
+Sexual abuse or threat of such abuse.